 Propane can be a confusing world to anyone unfamiliar.
 This article simplifies it by showing you all the tank sizes, their recommended uses, and more tips.Read More

 Can’t wait to get going in your RV, but stuck on what propane tanks to get?

 RV’s use propane tanks either 20lb or 33lb in size.
-Most RV users will opt for the smaller sized 20lb propane tank because of their wide availability.
-However, an RV on a long haul trip would suit using propane tanks of the larger 33lb-size to go longer between refilling.
+Most RV users choose the smaller 20lb propane tank because of their availability.
+However, on long haul trips an RV using larger 33-lb propane tanks can go longer between refilling.
 See the full comparison below for more detail on RV tank sizes.

 Since there are only two types of propane tanks – built-in and portable – let’s cover each one seperately.

 First are the more permanent tanks that are designed into the RV itself.
 These are called ‘ASME’ tanks, because they’re certified by the American Society of Mechanical Engineers.

 Their sizes range from small 20-lb tanks found in small RV’s, all the way up to 100-lb tanks in the largest Class A Motorhomes.

 These tanks are simply attached to the frame of the RV using the brackets you can see in the image above.
 The connections are all entirely secure, and the tank is refilled just like the petrol tank in your car.

 Because these tanks are so protected, secure, and always professionally fitted – they don’t need to be recertified!
 Unlike portable tanks, which must be checked for wear and tear.